 7. Invigorated for every new day.

-The word invigorate does not appear in the King James Version translation, the New King James Version or the New International Version.
-However, you do find it twice in the Amplified Bible which by amplification uses all the Greek words fitting the subject to bring broader meaning to the scripture.
+The word invigorate does not appear as a translation in the King James Version, the New King James Version or the New International Version.
+However, you do find it twice in the Amplified Bible which by amplification uses all the Greek words available to bring broader meaning to the scripture.

 Colossians 1:11 in the Amplified Bible says: